-Now, you may be inclined to recommend a Chromebook or a tablet to all of the people listed above.
-Those instincts aren’t wrong, but Chromebooks and tablets aren’t for everyone.
+You may be inclined to recommend a Chromebook or a tablet to anyone considering a budget Windows laptop.
+Those instincts aren’t wrong, but Chromebooks and tablets aren’t the best buy for everyone.
 Tablets have the most portability, but they will only work for the most mobile-competent users like kids who have been grabbing smartphones out of their parents’ hands since they’ve been dexterous enough to do so.
 Tablets can also be just as expensive as some of the cheapest Windows laptops, and that’s without a mouse or keyboard.

-Chromebooks are a good alternative for those that basically live in a browser.
-However, there are some who just don’t want to give up the “traditional desktop.”
-And Chrome OS is more limited than Windows when it comes to the programs you can install and run.
+Chromebooks are a good alternative for those that basically live in a browser, the trade-off being you must give up the “traditional desktop.”
+And Chrome OS is a more limited operating system than Windows when it comes to the programs you can install and run.

 What Windows laptops do well

-So what can you realistically accomplish on a cheap Windows laptop?
+What can you realistically accomplish on a cheap Windows laptop?
 Quite a bit, especially if you’re doing one thing (or a limited number of things) at a time.
-They’re great for web browsing, checking email, video streaming and more — but, yes, all of those things can be done on Chromebooks as well.
-Windows laptops have a big advantage, though, in Microsoft Office.
-While yes, there is a browser based version, the native, desktop apps are considered a must have for many and will run smoothly on even the most bare-bones laptops.
-The only caveat is that you may run into some slowdown on low-powered devices if you’re working with large data sets in Excel or a lot of photos and graphics in Powerpoint.
+They’re great for web browsing, checking email, video streaming and more.
+All of those things can be done on Chromebooks as well, but Windows laptops have a big advantage in Microsoft Office.
+While yes, there is a browser based version, the native, desktop apps are considered a must have for many and will run smoothly on even the most bare-bones budget laptop.
+The only caveat is that you may run into some slowdown on low-powered devices if you’re multitasking or working with large data sets in Excel or a lot of photos and graphics in Powerpoint.

 When it comes to specs, a bright spot for Windows laptops is storage.
 Even the most affordable devices tend to have at least 128GB SSDs.
 That will come in handy if you prefer to keep your most important files saved locally on your laptop.
-In contrast, cheaper Chromebooks often have less storage because they rely on the assumption that you’ll save all of your documents in the cloud.
+In contrast, cheaper Chromebooks often have less storage because they’re built on the assumption that you’ll save all of your documents in the cloud.
 Not only is that less convenient when you need to work offline, but it also limits the size of programs and files that you can download.
-So, not great for hoarding Netflix shows before a long trip or for use as a gaming laptop.
+So, Chromebooks aren't the best for hoarding Netflix shows before a long trip or for use as a gaming laptop.

 Windows also gives you the ability to download and use programs from other sources, like direct from the developer.
 You can run things like Adobe Creative Suite, certain VPNs and programs like GIMP, Audacity and ClipMate on a Windows device, which just isn’t possible on Chrome OS.
 Chromebooks limit you to the apps and programs in The Play Store and the Chrome Extensions store, reducing any others to unusable, space-sucking icons in your Downloads folder.

-What to look for in a cheap Windows laptop
+What to look for in a budget-friendly Windows laptop

 While you can do a lot even when spending little on a Windows laptop, you must set your expectations accordingly.
 The biggest downside when purchasing a budget laptop (of any kind, really) is limited power.
-Most Windows laptops under $500 run on Intel Celeron or Pentium processors, with a few Core i3/i5 and AMD Ryzen 3/5 options thrown in at the higher end of the price spectrum.
+Many Windows laptops under $500 run on Intel Celeron or Pentium processors, but you can find some with Core i3/i5 and AMD Ryzen 3/5 CPUs at the higher end of the price spectrum.

 Specs to look for in a sub-$500 Windows laptop